CMander02/VQA_2022_A1_18/README.md

 Asking the VQA product question in voice with an image, model is able to give you the answer in voice.

 ## Demo Structure
 Next, this is the structure of VQA demo.
-Our demo supports conversion between text and speech by gTTS
+Our demo supports conversion between text and speech by gTTS.
+There are two inputs, speech (question) and image, by using gTTS, the speech will transfer to text.
+Model takes text and image as input, giving text (answer) as output.
+Then the text output will be trasferred to speech (answer).

 ![image](https://github.com/CMander02/VQA_2022_A1_18/blob/main/VQA_demo_structure.png)